figarocorso/python-bizneo/README.md

 #### bizneo.py

 This file is still under active development.
 It handles the core functionality of the CLI tool, specifically integrating with the Bizneo API to manage absences.
-To use this script, you need to add your Bizneo API token by looking for the `TOKEN_PARAMETER` within the file and inserting your token value there.
+To use this script, you need to add your Bizneo API token by looking for the `TOKEN` within the file and inserting your token value there.

 #### bizneo_browser.py